scala/scala-lang/blog/_posts/2026-03-XX-scoverage.md

 Details in [PR #25385](https://github.com/scala/scala3/pull/25385).

+## Conclusion

+To ensure the reliability of Scoverage in the industry, we are continuing to expand the testing surface of the tool and fix discovered issues.
+We will be sharing more updates as the work continues.
+If you are actively using Scoverage, your feedback is welcome!
+You can join the discussion on [contributors.scala-lang.org](https://contributors.scala-lang.org/t/scoverage-hardening/7352) or contribute Scoverage-related issues to the Scala 3 [issue tracker](https://github.com/scala/scala3/issues).

 ## Participation

 The Scala Center has been entrusted with coordinating the commissioned Scala work for the Sovereign Tech Fund.
 The Scala Center is an independent, not-for-profit center sponsored by [corporate members and individual backers like you](/blog/2023/09/11/scala-center-fundraising.html) to promote and facilitate Scala.
 If you would like to participate and/or see more of these types of efforts, please reach out to your manager to see if your company can donate engineering time or membership to the Scala Center.